Table Tennis Table Buying Guide

 Outdoor tables should be constructed with fully weatherproof materials and be suitable for outdoor storage all year round, although covering the table in winter is always recommended.
 The playing top should be resistant to all types of weather and also feature an anti-glare coating that reduces sun reflection.
 The best playing surfaces for outdoor play tend to be a resin laminate as this ticks all the boxes.
 Playing top thickness should also be considered as this determines the ball bounce and generally the playing quality.
 Typically, the thicker the top, the better the bounce, and we recommend at least a 5mm thickness on the top for satisfactory performance.

 Another key feature is the wheels.
 Big, sturdy wheels are very useful on outdoor tables as they allow for easy movement over any surface.
 Likewise, leg levellers / adjustable feet are a must for the uneven outdoor ground.

 For family tables, safety is obviously a key concern and it's important to check what safety features any potential table has.
 Ensure your table has a locking mechanism to secure the tabletops in place during play and when folded upright, and make sure the wheels have brakes to prevent unwanted movement that could be dangerous.

-Cornilleau are one of the leading outdoor Table Tennis brands and their range of tables suit most budgets.
-We would recommend going for at least the 100S as this gives you a sturdy frame and a decent 5mm top.
+Cornilleau are one of the leading outdoor Table Tennis brands and they offer an excellent range of outdoor tables to suit most budgets, starting with the Sport 100X.
 For those looking for a table that's higher spec and more robust, then the PowerTec table by Donic-Schildkröt is highly recommended.

 Table Tennis really is an indoor sport and for serious players only an indoor table will do.
 If you have the space and take your Table Tennis seriously, then you should opt for an indoor table as the playing quality is generally much better.